Gouva, Patras

 Gouva (Greek: Γούβα, meaning "puddle") is a neighbourhood in the northeastern part of the city of Patras, 4 km direct and 5 km via road from the downtown core.
 Gouva is linked with a mountain road and with Amerikis Street.
-The GR-8A and the E55 (Athens - Corinth - Patras) as well as the GR-5/E55 (Antirrio - Agrinio - Ioannina) and the GR-48/E65 (Patras - Antirrio - Nafpaktos - Livadia) as well as Panepistimiou Street.
+The EO8a road and the E55 (Athens - Corinth - Patras) as well as the EO5/E55 (Antirrio - Agrinio - Ioannina) and the EO48/E65 (Patras - Antirrio - Nafpaktos - Livadia) as well as Panepistimiou Street.